 Mark has lectured and written extensively about building and construction law.

 Mark has acted in a wide variety of building and construction disputes in relation to both commercial and domestic building projects, as well as engineering projects, throughout his career.
 He has lectured and written extensively about this area of law.
-He is also a qualified and registered adjudicator in Queensland under the Building and Construction Industry Payments Act 2004, being called regularly to advise in relation to the Act generally and its application to individual claims for payment.
+He is also a qualified and registered adjudicator in Queensland under the Building Industry Fairness (Security of Payment) Act 2017, being called regularly to advise in relation to the Act generally and its application to individual claims for payment.

 He is also a qualified and registered adjudicator in:

 - the Northern Territory under the Constructions Contracts (Security of Payments) Act 2004;

 - New South Wales under the Building and Construction Industry Security of Payment Act 1999;

 - Victoria under the Building and Construction Industry Security of Payment Act 2009.